ericjiangxiao/RGB_Template/doc/test_auton_buttons.md

 ```

 ### Button Registration
-The auton testing buttons are automatically registered in the main function:
+The auton testing buttons are automatically registered as a thread running at the background:

 ```cpp
   registerAutonTestButtons();